Shruthi200/github/README.md

 # github
 My first Fork.
-This is juz a dummy repo clone
+This is juz a dummy repo clontfsjdfhusdfhisoufofdzo